 African Big Cat Photo Safari

-Join us in March 2014 on an African Big Cat Photo Safari in the Masai Mara in Kenya.
+Join us in February 2015 on an African Big Cat Photo Safari in the Masai Mara in Kenya.
 The Mara is famous for its big cats, and as such it presents a wonderful opportunity to photograph lions, cheetahs and leopards.
-April, along with February and March, is a favoured season for big cats.
+February and March is a favoured season for big cats.

 We’ll stay at Entim Camp, which is at what just may be the best location in the Masai Mara.

 Each safari accommodates a maximum of six photographers.

 The full cost for each 8 day safari is $3760 (£TBA)